Bars & Restaurants

 Mt Buller - The Story of a Mountain is a beautifully presented coffee table book that relives the history of Victoria's premier mountain resort.
 Written by Jim Darby and with over 700 photographs edited by Mark Ashkanasy, the Mt Buller Book is a fascinating insight into the ski lift companies, ski patrol, ski schools, clubs and mountain identities that have made Mt Buller the thriving destination that it is today.

-A great Christmas present, the book is just $40.00 and can be ordered by clicking here to download the order form, or can be purchased directly from the National Alpine Museum at Mt Buller.
+The book is just $40 and can be purchased directly from the National Alpine Museum at Mt Buller.
 All proceeds from the sale of the book go directly to the National Alpine Museum.

 Your browser is out of date (Internet Explorer version 8 or under), and may not be compatible with our website.
 A list of the most popular web browsers can be found below.